-Attendance Tracking for Full-Time Virtual Students - A8 Schools
+Attendance Tracking for Attendance-based Full-Time Virtual Students and A8 Programs

-Beginning the 2023-24 school year, districts have a new option for setting up courses and designating programs for full-time enrolled online/virtual students.
+The 2023-24 school year provided districts with an additional option for setting up courses and designating programs for full-time enrolled online/virtual students.
 An attendance-based, or seat-time, model is now available through 704 KAR 3:535 for students in Kindergarten through Fourth.
 This model can be applied to any grade level K-12 as long as the program adheres to the attendance tracking guidelines.
-The virtual and performance-based model for awarding credit and tracking attendance in grades 5-12 available through 704 KAR 3:305 is still available as well.
+The virtual and performance-based model for awarding credit and tracking attendance in grades 5-12 through 704 KAR 3:305 is still available as well.
 Kentucky's public-school districts now have the ability to design online/virtual programs to meet the needs of their students and community K-12.